betheden/hebrew-grammar/content/verb_sequential_perfect.rst

 :ref:`conjunction`
 *waw* (וְ "and") as a prefix.
 A Sequential Suffix Conjugation :ref:`verb` does not function like a normal Suffix Conjugation verb.
-Rather, it functions more like an :ref:`verb_imperfect` verb, but with the added sense of being connected to an earlier verb to form a sequence of time or a sequence of thought in narrative texts.
-In poetic texts this verb form can be understood in a variety of other ways as well.
-Sequential Suffix Conjugation verbs often appear in a series following a clause with a Prefix Conjugation verb.
+Rather, it appears to function more like a :ref:`verb_imperfect` verb, because it often appear in a series following a clause with a Prefix Conjugation verb.
+It functions in a variety of other ways, as well, because it actually derives its function from a previous verb form that it then imitates.
+This previous verb can be any of several different forms, allowing the Sequential Suffix Conjugation to function in many different ways (see the examples below).

 There is a difference between (1) the Sequential Suffix Conjugation, (2) the :ref:`verb_perfect-suffix-conjugation-copulative`,